 Yep, we squeaked in with one more free flight leg while our son is under the age of two.
 Just barely.
-In fact, his birthday is happening while we will be on vacation, and we had to purchase a seat for him on the flight home.
+But we had to purchase a seat for him on the flight home.
 I thought maybe, just maybe, we'd get away without needing the seat, but we were required to purchase one.
 That's okay though since it means he is guaranteed to have his own space on the flight home - yay!

 Many of you have been down this road - flying with a toddler (or a few children at once!)
 Most of us would not classify this activity as "easy" or "fun", but it is necessary in order to have a little family fun!
 There is a good amount of big and clunky extra gear involved when traveling with your children, such as car seats and strollers.
 And a whole bag of entertainment for your little, of course.

 We traveled with our son when he was 14 months old out to California.
 It was a four-hour flight and one that I would call UNBEARABLE!
 He did not sit in our laps at all - instead, he preferred the leg area below us.
 There were tears and tantrums - the works!
 I even had my husband and four family members along to help, but it was still brutal.

 Flash forward to our most recent trip.
 I am now five months pregnant, and our son is just about two.
 He is VERY active.
 Knowing what I know from our trip to California, the following are my suggestions for traveling with a toddler on your lap (while pregnant).